Executive Summaries

 The purpose of the Energy Center is to accelerate development and deployment of critical and innovative technologies in the areas of (1) Fossil Fuels; (2) Energy Storage; (3) Cyber Security for Energy Infrastructure; (4) Energy-Water Nexus, while facilitating cooperation among consortia of U.S. and Israeli companies, research institutes, and universities.

 In Israel, the Energy Center is managed jointly by the MOE and the IIA.
+The DOE, MOE, and IIA selected the BIRD Foundation to manage the Energy Center.

 Fossil Energy – The GoMed consortium aims to create technologies that will help companies to reduce carbon emissions and improve environmental safety.

-| U.S. Entities | Israeli Entities |
+U.S. Entities | Israeli Entities | |

 Leaders | Tulane University | The Hebrew University of Jerusalem |